Paper Plane Cocktail

 Classic Paper Plane Cocktail

-Invented by legendary Aussie bartender Sam Ross in 2007, the Paper Plane cocktail is a beautiful balance between the bitter of Amaro & Aperol, the bright sour & acidity of fresh lemon juice, and the complex sweetness of bourbon.
-The easiest of ratios to remember, it is equal portions of the 4 parts (Amaro, Aperol, Bourbon, and lemon juice).
+The Paper Plane has easiest of ratios to remember, it is equal portions of the 4 parts (Amaro, Aperol, Bourbon, and lemon juice).
 It is hands down one of our absolute favorite bourbon cocktails to drink, and we aren’t the only ones.
 Often when ordering out, the bartender will give a knowing glimmer in their eye when asked if they can make a Paper Plane.
 We’ve heard time and time again that it is one of their personal favorites.
 Thank you Stephen for introducing it to us.

 Video: Watch How to Make Paper Plane Cocktail